pfrazee/json-lz/README.md

 If `attrs` is set to `undefined`, then the vocabulary will be used as the default vocabulary for any attribute that does not have an explicitly-set vocab.
 Only the first vocabulary-object with an undefined `attrs` will be the default.

 **required**.
 If true, the vocabulary must be supported by the reading application for the JSON to have meaning.
-An application which does not support a required vocab must not make regular use of the input JSON.
+An application which does not support a required vocab must not use the input JSON.

 ### Attribute Paths

 The "Attribute Path" is a very simple language for identifying attributes within the JSON object.
 It supports two special characters:

  - `.` Separates attribute references.
- - `*` Matches all attribute names
+ - `*` Wildcard.
+Matches all attribute names

 Examples: